This is a view from Tafika Camp in northern South Luangwa,

 Friday, August 20, 2004

 When we reach the balloon-launch site, two balloons are nearly inflated.
-Eight passengers and one pilot climb into each basket.
+Each balloon carries eight passengers and one pilot.
 Our balloon is a little slower to take to the air than the other.
 The support team members let go of the lines and we slowly, very slowly, rise.

 I'm taking video and stills like crazy.
 In my enthusiasm, I rotate the camera for a vertical-orientation snap shot, and then hit the video button by mistake.
 You'll have to lie down to make sense of that video.

 Then we see lions.
 Lots of lions.
 Maybe a dozen, moving away from us.
-Several seem spooked by the burner blast.
+Several seem spooked by the burner blasts.

 As I do so, I notice one of two foot holes in the side of the basket.
 They're used to climb in (and out), but one is just perfect for me to take video of the landing.
 We land with a gentle bump, and the balloon crew is right there to hold on so we don't bounce or inadvertently take off again.
 The top canopy of the balloon is lifted and the hot air gradually escapes.
 The landing is complete.